Helmingham Hall Hoard: Discovery

-Helmingham Hall, is situated 27 miles north of Camulodunum, or Roman Colchester, and as such, became the foothold of what would be Britannia province, with Legio XX Valeria Victrix establishing their base.
+Helmingham Hall, is situated 27 miles north of Camulodunum, or Roman Colchester, which was the foothold of what would be Britannia province, with Legio XX Valeria Victrix establishing their base.

 With the latest coin in the hoard dating to 47 AD, the deposit was made contemporary to an Iceni revolt the same year, documented in Tacitus' Histories (12.31), which occurred 65 miles north of the estate at Stonea Camp.

-In 9 September 2019, metal detectorist George Ridgway detected the grounds with permission granted by the owners of Helmingham Hall.
-In a space that was once a pond in the 19th century, but in present day a barley field, the ground was scattered with fibulae from the 1st century.
-Found less than a metre below the surface, showing signs of historic plough damage, the first find was a denarius of Julius Caesar, followed by 206 coins in a 1.5 meter square space.
+In 9 September 2019, metal detectorist George Ridgway detected in the grounds of the hall with the permission of its owners.
+In a space that was a pond in the 19th century, but in present day a barley field, the ground was scattered with fibulae from the 1st century.
+The first find was a denarius of Julius Caesar, less than a metre below the surface, showing signs of historic plough damage.
+This was followed by 206 coins in a 1.5 meter square space.

 Excavations with the local archaeological authority over the next three months yielded 205 coins, with 314 additional coins found within a 60 yard radius of the initial find.
 Ridgway returned to the site in 2020 and 2021, and found 9 and 14 pieces from the hoard respectively.

 63 coins were given to the British Museum and the Colchester and Ipswich Museums.

-The rest of the hoard is set to be sold by auction house Noonans Mayfair on 18 September 2024, with an estimate of 75000 GBP, the proceeds to be split between Ridgway and Helmingham Hall's owners.
+On 18 September 2024, Noonans Mayfair auctioned the lots with an estimate of £75000.
+They sold for a collective £132,865, split between Ridgway and Helmingham Hall's owners.

-On 18 September 2024, the Noonans Auction lots sold for a collective £132,865.